'In my blood' - Canadian beach volleyballer adds gold to family story

-Coolangatta, Australia, April 12, 2018 (AFP) - - Her father represented Chile in volleyball, her mother was a ballet dancer and Melissa Humana-Paredes on Thursday won Commonwealth Games gold in beach volleyball for Canada to add another chapter to the family story.
+Coolangatta (Australia) (AFP) - Her father represented Chile in volleyball, her mother was a ballet dancer and Melissa Humana-Paredes on Thursday won Commonwealth Games gold in beach volleyball for Canada to add another chapter to the family story.

 The 25-year-old and playing partner Sarah Pavan were the party-poopers as the Canadian pair beat Australia to deprive the hosts of double gold in the inaugural Commonwealth beach volleyball competition.